Woodrow Dantzler: College career

 Dantzler accepted a football scholarship from Clemson University, where he majored in Marketing.
 As a redshirt freshman in 1998 season, he made his first start as a quarterback in week 5 against the University of North Carolina.

 In 1999, he replaced injured starter Brandon Streeter in the fourth game against the University of North Carolina, helping the team win 31–20, with a 56-yard touchdown run in the fourth quarter.
 He would remain as the starter for the rest of the season.
 Against the University of Maryland, he broke Bobby Gage's single game total offense school record, making 16 of 23 completions for 252 yards and 22 carries for 183 yards and one touchdown for a total of 435 yards.
 He posted 112-of-201 completions for 1,506 passing yards, 9 passing touchdowns, 6 interceptions, 723 rushing yards and 4 rushing touchdowns.

 In 2000, he changed his number from 11 to 1, helping his team to a 9–3 record.
 Against the University of Virginia, he set an ACC rushing record by a quarterback, making runs of 75 and 45 yards, for a total of 220-yard rushing yards.
 He would have 4 straight games of 100 yards rushing and 300 yards of total offense, a first in NCAA history.
 He was on pace to become the first player in college football history to throw for 2,000 yards and run for 1,000 yards in one season until being slowed down by a left ankle injury.
-Against the University of South Carolina, he completed a touchdown pass to Rod Gardner for a 16-14 win.
+Against the University of South Carolina, he completed a pass to Rod Gardner in the final seconds putting Clemson in position to kick a game-winning field goal for a 16–14 win.
 He finished with 137-of-244 completions for 1,871 passing yards, 11 passing touchdowns, 7 interceptions, 1,028 rushing yards (ACC quarterback record) and 13 rushing touchdowns.
-Of those stats, 956 passing yards along with 6 touchdowns went to Gardner, who was selected in the first round of the 2001 NFL Draft (15th overall).
+Of those stats, 956 passing yards along with 6 touchdowns went to Gardner, who was selected in the first round of the 2001 NFL draft (15th overall).